fyoozr/cybernia/_posts/2021-06-06-phishing-with-evilginx2.md

 More Phishlets can be found at <https://github.com/hash3liZer/phishlets>

+## How to Defend from Such Attacks?

+- Check the domain in the address bar of the browser keenly.
+- Use 2nd Factor (U2F) Devices

 ## References

 Set up EC2 Instance: <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html>
 Evilginx2 github: <https://github.com/kgretzky/evilginx2>
 GoLang: <https://golang.org/doc/install>
 Cookie-Editor Firefox browser extension: <https://addons.mozilla.org/en-US/firefox/addon/cookie-editor/>
+FIDO U2F devie: <https://www.yubico.com/authentication-standards/fido-u2f/>

+#### Disclaimer
+The Cybbernia blogs are solely for informational and educational purposes.
+Any actions and or activities related to the material contained within this website are solely your responsibility.
+The misuse of the information on this website can result in criminal charges brought against the persons in question.
+The authors and Cybernia will not be held responsible in the event any criminal charges be brought against any individuals misusing the information in this website to break the law.